nativescript-community/ui-pulltorefresh/README.md

 - **refresh : function** _required_
 - **refreshing: boolean** - Notifies the widget that the refresh state has changed.
+- **indicatorColor: Color** - The color of the indicator icon.
+- **indicatorFillColor: Color** - The background color of the indicator.

 ## [Changelog](./CHANGELOG.md)